-We have not designated any portion of the net proceeds from the exercise of Common Warrants to be used for any particular purpose.
-Accordingly, our management will have broad discretion as to the use of the net proceeds and you will be relying on the judgment of our management with regard to the use of these net proceeds, and you will not have the opportunity, as part of your investment decision, to assess whether the proceeds are being used appropriately.
-It is possible that, pending their use, we may invest the net proceeds in a way that does not yield a favorable, or any, return for our company.
-Our management's judgment may not result in positive returns on your investment and you will not have the opportunity to evaluate the economic, financial or other information upon which our management bases its decisions.
+Our management will have broad discretion as to the use of the net proceeds from this offering and could use them for purposes other than those contemplated at the time of commencement of this offering.
+Accordingly, you will be relying on the judgment of our management regarding the use of these net proceeds, and you will not have the opportunity, as part of your investment decision, to assess whether the proceeds are being used appropriately.
+It is possible that, pending their use, we may invest the net proceeds in a way that does not yield a favorable, or any, return for us.
+The failure of our management to use such funds effectively could have a material adverse effect on our business, financial condition, operating results and cash flows.